AlainParadis/program-transformation/proposed-credentials.md

 <ol>
 	<li>Ontario Colleges Advanced Diploma</li>
 	<p>
 		This is the existing three-year program.
+The current program is an Ontario Program Standard for Graphic Design [<a href="downloads/mcu-graphic-design-2014-61820-en-2022-03-30.pdf">PDF</a>].
 	</p>
 	<h5>
 		Pros